 On May 6th 2010 Dr Phillip Lee was elected for the Bracknell Constituency at the General Election and in 2015 he was re-elected with an increased majority.

 Phillip was born in Buckinghamshire in 1970.
 He was educated at Sir William Borlase’s Grammar School in Marlow and studied Human Biology and Biological Anthropology at King’s College, London and Keble College, Oxford, before going on to study medicine at St Mary’s Hospital Medical School at Imperial College in London.

 He has since worked at St. Mary’s Hospital in London, Wexham Park Hospital in Slough and Stoke Mandeville Hospital in Aylesbury, before qualifying as a General Practitioner.
-He lives in Berkshire with his cat.
+He lives in Berkshire with his wife and two daughters.

 Phillip’s family are all from South Buckinghamshire.
 His father was born in High Wycombe and runs his own small business.
 His great-grandfather was a coal miner in Gorseinon near Swansea.
 His grandfather was a tail-gunner in a Halifax bomber in the Second World War before going on to work in High Wycombe for over thirty years.
 Consequently, he has been brought up to respect the value of liberty, the importance of taking responsibility for his actions and the value of a good day’s work.
 This family background shapes his politics.

 Phillip has travelled widely throughout Europe, the Middle East, Asia and North America.
-His interests include skiing (water and snow), football, rugby union and playing cricket (badly) for the ‘Old Grumblers’ CC.
+His interests include skiing (water and snow), football and rowing.

 In My Free Time